 There are two ways for civil society organizations (CSOs) to initiate an application for funding for an international development project:

-- Apply through a call for preliminary proposals
+- Apply through a call

 - Submit an unsolicited proposal

 - If funding is provided, the funding agreement will be a grant or contribution.
 According to the Treasury Board of Canada Secretariat’s Policy on Transfer Payments and Directive on Transfer Payments, grants and contributions cannot provide a profit to the recipient.